 The HyperBike: An Awesome Alternative

 Like nearly every miniature horse owner on the planet, I started out with an Easy Entry type cart.
 That was not my dream cart, however.
 What I was saving up for was a HyperBike.
-It is 2 to 3 times the cost of the standard EE cart - and I found it to be a thousand times worth it!
+It is two to three times the cost of the standard EE cart, but I found it to be a thousand times worth it!

 A couple things set the HyperBike in its very own class:

 - It was created and designed specifically for miniature horses.
 In no way is it a scaled-down version of any pony or horse vehicle.

-The HyperBike is made by one single company, Graham Carriage Works, in the USA.
-This means, when you contact the company, you speak to a real person, usually the same person, and a person who has built your cart and knows it inside and out.
+- The HyperBike is made by one single company, Graham Carriage Works in the USA.
+This means when you contact the company, you speak to a real person, usually the same person, a person who has built your cart and knows it inside and out.
 No "press # 1-9" here.

 - The cart weighs a screaming 30 pounds!
 Seriously, 30 pounds.
 It is beautifully constructed by any standard and has the most comfortable seat —even after hours of trail driving.